Static SSH Provider

 - the machine already exists and should not be provisioned by Crabbox;

-- you need a local Mac Studio, LAN host, VM, or persistent Windows box;
+- you want to target a local Mac, LAN host, lab VM, or persistent Windows box;

-- cloud provider cleanup and cost accounting do not apply.
+- cloud provider cleanup and cost guardrails do not apply.

-Use AWS, Azure, or Hetzner when you want Crabbox to create and delete the machine.
+Use AWS, Azure, Google Cloud, or Hetzner when you want Crabbox to create and delete the machine for you.

-crabbox run --provider ssh --static-host mac-studio.local -- pnpm test
+crabbox run --provider ssh --static-host buildbox.local -- pnpm test

-warmup for Static SSH does not provision a new machine.
-It validates and returns the configured target as a lease-like object for common workflows.
+warmup for Static SSH does not provision a machine.
+It validates the configured target and returns it as a lease-like object so the rest of the warm-box workflow (run, ssh, status, tunnels) behaves the same as for provisioned providers.

 provider: ssh